Siemens-Healthineers/ETWAnalyzer/ETWAnalyzer/Documentation/DumpMemoryCommand.md

  you also filter out processes which were leaking more than e.g. 600 MB of memory over a collection of files.

  >EtwAnalyzer -dump Memory -GlobalDiffMB 500

+ To export the data to a CSV file you can use

+ >EtwAnalyzer -dump Memory -GlobalDiffMB 500 -csv LeakingProcesses.csv

  # WPA View
  The displayed data from ETWAnalyzer can be visualized in WPA from the tables